Gjorgji-Noveski/maze-grpo-fine-tune/README.md

   --verbose
 ```

-`--lora_path` is optional — omit it to evaluate the base model without any adapter.
+`--lora_path` is optional, omit it to evaluate the base model without any adapter.
 When provided, it should point to a directory containing an `adapter_config.json` file, which is automatically created under `<output_dir>/lora` when performing a `train.py` run.

 Results are saved to `eval_results/eval_<timestamp>.json` and include:
 - Goal reach accuracy